ArbitrumFoundation/docs/docs/foundational-documents/transparency-report-initial-foundation-setup.md

 The initial members of the Data Availability Committee of the Nova chain are authorised representatives of the following parties:

+_NOTE: The members list below represents the initial comittee members, which are not necessarily the current members; for the list of current members, see [State of Decentralization](../../state-of-progressive-decentralization)._

 - Reddit, Inc.
 - ConsenSys Software Inc.
 - QuickNode, Inc.